emnify/product-docs/docs/how-tos/openvpn/integration-linux.md

 ```

 ### Finding the static private IP of your VPN client
-The EMnify OpenVPN server will allocate a static IP address to the tun interface of your VPN client, this IP will also stay the same when your VPN client is reconnecting or if you move the tunnel to a different machine.
+The emnify OpenVPN server will allocate a static IP address to the tun interface of your VPN client, this IP will also stay the same when your VPN client is reconnecting or if you move the tunnel to a different machine.
 So you can use it on your mobile devices to address your application, nevertheless you should never configure the IP directly on your devices, but use a DNS to resolve it.

 Once the tunnel is establish you can see that IP address on your tun interface: